Ligule: Asteraceae

 In members of Asteraceae, a ligule is the elongated tongue of the corolla of a ray flower or ligulate flower.

-Clubmosses
+Lycopodiopsida

-The microphylls of Lycopodiophyta of the families Selaginellaceae (spikemosses or lesser clubmosses) and Isoetaceae (quillworts) have minute, scale-like flaps of tissue called ligules at the base of the upper surface of each leaf blade.
-This feature distinguishes them from clubmosses of the family Lycopodiaceae.
+The microphylls of Lycopodiophyta of the heterosporous families Selaginellaceae (spikemosses or lesser clubmosses) and Isoetaceae (quillworts) have minute, scale-like flaps of tissue called ligules at the base of the upper surface of each leaf blade.
+This feature distinguishes them from the family Lycopodiaceae (clubmosses).
+It is assumed to have originated at least 408 million years ago, and is multicellular in origin in spikemosses and unicellular in origin in quillworts.